Walking in Uzège and Uzès

 Uzège, designated a part of the diocese of Uzès, comprised 193 parishes prior to 1789, corresponding to the north-east third of today’s department of the Gard.

-For ardent walker or inveterate rambler, the villages of Uzege, like Valcezard to the north, offer an abundance of historical interest and a fine interlude during a morning or a day’s hiking.
-Hilltop villages with their “castellas” or castle remains, their outdoor washrooms, and all surrounded fields of vine and lavender, make the Uzege area one of the finest for all-year-round walking.
+For ardent walker or inveterate rambler, the villages of Uzege, like Valcezard to the north, offer an abundance of historical interest.
+They make for a fine interlude during a morning or a day’s hiking.
+Hilltop villages with their “castellas” and outdoor washrooms; and all surrounded by fields of vine and lavender.
+Without a doubt, walking in Uzège and Uzès is one of the finest areas in Provence for all-year-round walking.

-To the north west of Uzès, just east of Lussan, you can walk down to the Concluses gorge, if the weather is dry, and a fabulous view.
+To the north west of Uzès, just east of Lussan, lies the Concluses gorge.
 Nearby is the tallest menhir in Languedoc, the “menhir de la pierre plantée” standing 5.60 metres in height.

-The highest point in Uzege is Mont Bouquet, located west of Lussan, a limestone promontory measuring ten kilometers and an altitude of 629 metres at its highest point, known as ‘le guidon du Bouquet.
-The panoramic view that it affords over the whole of the garrigue is spectacular, and as well as The Cévennes and Mont Aigoual, on a clear day one is blessed with views into Provence and Mont Ventoux as well as the Alpes and Pic St Loup near the Mediterranean.
+As well as The Cévennes and Mont Aigoual, on a clear day one is blessed with views as far as Mont Ventoux – not to mention the Alpes and Pic St Loup near the Mediterranean.
 Stashed away behind Mont Bouquet one finds the picturesque village of Bouquet, the charming hamlet de Suzon and the ruins of Le château d’Allègre.

-Finally, tucked away in the bottom right hand corner of the region is the celebrated ‘Pont du Gard’, with all its majestic beauty, straddling the Gorge de Gardon.
-For those who know the area well, some of the trails are fabulous and offer the opportunity to enjoy the Roman aqueduct as very few see it.
+Finally, tucked away in the bottom right hand corner of the region is the celebrated ‘Pont du Gard’.
+The second-most visited attraction in France, it straddles the Gorge de Gardon.
+For those who know the area well, some of the trails are fabulous and offer the opportunity to enjoy the Roman aqueduct as very few get to see it.